Roles and responsibilities

 - activities still underway

-- a snapshot of the broader FACS reforms aimed at addressing the efficiency and responsiveness of the child protection system.
+- a snapshot of the broader DCJ reforms aimed at addressing the efficiency and responsiveness of the child protection system.

 More information can be found at NSW Ombudsman.